Search for an eV-scale sterile neutrino with the first six detection units of KM3NeT/ORCA: Analysis method

 where $\mu_{ij}(\vec{x},\vec{\eta})$ is the expected event distribution for the set of parameters of interest $\vec{x}$ and nuisance parameters $\vec{\eta}$.
 The $\beta_{ij}$ factors act as additional nuisance parameters and are introduced to account for the finite number of generated MC events used to build the response matrices, following the Barlow and Beeston light method \cite{barlowFittingUsingFinite1993, conwayIncorporatingNuisanceParameters2011} (see ref \cite{carreterocuencaNeutrinoOscillationsInvisible2024} for details).
 The term in square brackets corresponds to a Poissonian likelihood.
 The term in parentheses is a Gaussian penalisation term accounting for the prior uncertainties on the subset of constrained nuisance parameters: for a parameter $\eta_k$, $\langle \eta_k\rangle$ is the prior mean and $\sigma_k$ is its standard deviation.
 In \textit{Swim}, the parameters of interest $\vec{x}$ and the nuisance parameters $\vec{\eta}$ are determined by minimising equation \ref{e:lik_BB} using the MIGRAD solver of the Minuit2 package \cite{ROOTMinuit2MnMigrad}.\\

 The test statistic used to build the confidence interval of the parameters of interest around their best-fit values is the logarithm of the likelihood ratio between each point of the phase-space of interest $\vec{x}$ and the best-fit point $\vec{\wh{x}}$, written $-2\Delta \ln \mathcal{L}$ in the following.
 The confidence intervals of the parameters of interest are built in a frequentist way.
-Using Wilks' theorem \cite{wilksLargeSampleDistributionLikelihood1938}, the allowed region of the parameter space given a certain confidence level is obtained by comparing the value of $-2\Delta \ln \mathcal{L}$ with the corresponding quantile of a $\chi^2$ distribution with two degrees of freedom, as two is the dimension of the parameter space of interest.
+Using Wilks' theorem \cite{wilksLargeSampleDistributionLikelihood1938}, and not a full Feldman-Cousins confidence interval derivation \cite{feldmanUnifiedApproachClassical1998} due to computing constraints, the allowed region of the parameter space given a certain confidence level is obtained by comparing the value of $-2\Delta \ln \mathcal{L}$ with the corresponding quantile of a $\chi^2$ distribution with two degrees of freedom, as two is the dimension of the parameter space of interest.